 The exterior is stunning with the lofty towers, steeples, pointed arches and slim windows rising up towards the heavens in honor of God.
 But it is the interior of this church that is a "must see" for any visitor to Rothenburg!

-One could spend much time in this church marveling at all of the spectacular embellishments which contain, among other things, valuable stained glass windows...some of them 46 feet in height above the main altar.
+One could spend much time in this church marveling at all of the spectacular embellishments which contain among other things valuable stained glass windows.
+Some of them rise 46 feet in height above the main altar.

 The Altar of the Twelve Apostles with carved figures and paintings is a gorgeous shrine in the nave (head) of the church flanked by seating for the choir on each side wall.
 The choir stalls which bear coats of arms of noblemen living in Rothenburg and who have supported this church throughout the centuries are interesting to see.

 A massive 5,550 pipe organ must be something to hear when it is played.
 Unfortunately we did not get to hear it being played while we were visiting.

 There are other carvings of note and great beauty, but the stunning masterpiece of this church and one in which people come in droves to see is The Holy Blood Altar located upstairs in the west choir area.